Peperworx/fluxion/fluxion_types/README.md

 # Fluxion Types

-Core types and traits used by every part of Fluxion.
+Core types and traits used by every part of Fluxion, including the Actor trait.

 ## Associated Types as Generics